A Freight forwarder is an integral part of the supply chain and global maritime trade..

 - Abandonment of cargo – may happen if the consignee who was supposed to receive the cargo suddenly abandons it due to lack of funds, cancellation of the order etc

-- Non collection of documents – may happen when there is HBL involved and the freight forwarder releases cargo to the consignee while the shipper is still holding the original HBL because he has not yet been paid by the consignee (refer to this case study)
+- Non-collection of documents – may happen when there is HBL involved and the freight forwarder releases cargo to the consignee while the shipper is still holding the original HBL because he has not yet been paid by the consignee (refer to this case study)

 - Incorrect release of cargo – may happen if the cargo was released by the freight forwarder to the incorrect party based on the type of bill of lading issued..
-For example if cargo was released to the consignee on a negotiable bill without proper endorsements on the bill of lading
+For example, if the cargo was released to the consignee on a negotiable bill without proper endorsements on the bill of lading

-- Delays due to improper documentation – receipt of cargo at destination was delayed due to incorrect documentation submitted by the freight forwarder to the carrier or incorrect cargo declarations were filed with customs or any other types of cargo documentation done by the freight forwarder which caused this delay
+- Delays due to improper documentation – receipt of cargo at the destination was delayed due to incorrect documentation submitted by the freight forwarder to the carrier or incorrect cargo declarations were filed with customs or any other types of cargo documentation done by the freight forwarder which caused this delay

-- Risk of carrier’s liability – A freight forwarder maybe liable as a contractual carrier if :
+- Risk of carrier’s liability – A freight forwarder may be liable as a contractual carrier if :

-- They have negotiated the rates for the entire carriage of the goods with their client (say shipper or consignee)
+- They have negotiated the rates for the entire carriage of the goods with their client (say, shipper or consignee)

 - They have issued their Bill of lading for the carriage

-Apart from undertaking the above mentioned risks, in ALL of the above cases, there is a chance that the freight forwarder may be liable, BUT only if it is proven to be due to negligent behaviour on their part..
+Apart from undertaking the above-mentioned risks, in ALL of the above cases, there is a chance that the freight forwarder may be liable, BUT only if it is proven to be due to negligent behaviour on their part..

-Depending on the jurisdiction, it maybe possible that the freight forwarder shall be exempted from all liability if it could be proved that the freight forwarder took all possible steps and exercised due diligence/care in respect of :
+Depending on the jurisdiction, it may be possible that the freight forwarder shall be exempted from all liability if it could be proved that the freight forwarder took all possible steps and exercised due diligence/care in respect of :